Super spicy and vegan moong dal tadka or Indian lentil dal or curry.

 A good, spicy lentil curry recipe is always part of the menu.
 Usually, I would cook a chicken curry, a vegetable curry, moong dal tadka or red lentil dal, raita, some Indian style chopped salad, rice or naan bread.
 Followed by dessert, which is most of the times shrikhand.

-And just in case I put you in the mood for some delicious Indian food, have a look at some of these curries, I am sure you will find something you like:
+And just in case I put you in the mood for some delicious Indian food, have a look at this Easy Beef Potato Curry, these Turkey Meatballs in a Spicy Turmeric Sauce or this Vegan Potato Curry with Tofu, I am sure you will like them.

 - 200 g/ 7 oz/ 1 cup moong dal (split yellow moong lentils)